 - Executive Director of Innovation, Entrepreneurship & Engagement

 - Research Operations Representative

 - Head of Commercialisation

 - Research Staff Representative

 * The 'selected staff' do not serve on a representative basis but are selected by the Convener for their ability to consider and contribute to issues from a University perspective.
-These staff may be Research Institute Directors or School research representatives.
-This selection is made in consultation with relevant Heads of College having regard to the University’s policy of ensuring an acceptable gender balance on committees.
+This selection is made in consultation with relevant Heads of College having regard to ensuring diversity on committees.

 The remit of the Research Planning and Strategy Committee is:

-- To define, promote and implement the University's Research Strategy and the Impact and Knowledge Exchange Strategy in association with Colleges and other relevant bodies.
+- To define, promote and implement the University's Research Strategy in association with Colleges and other relevant bodies.

-- To monitor progress towards the delivery of the University’s Research Strategy and the Impact and Knowledge Exchange Strategy.
+- To monitor progress towards the delivery of the University’s Research Strategy.

 - To identify new areas of research, and how they should be developed for the future.

-- To make recommendations to the Senior Management Group to enable the delivery of the Research Strategy and the Impact and Knowledge Exchange Strategy.
+- To make recommendations to the Senior Management Group to enable the delivery of the Research Strategy.

 - To define, promote and implement strategy and policy relating to research students.

 - To review and approve new/significantly changed postgraduate research programmes.